arlac77/repository-provider/README.md

 ### areOptionsSufficcient

-Check if given options are sufficient to create a provider
+Check if given options are sufficient to create a provider.

 #### Parameters